Helyousfi/HackerrankProblemSolving/README.md

 # ProblemSolving
-This GitHub repository contains a collection of solutions to Hackerrank problems implemented in Java.
+This GitHub repository contains a collection of solutions to Hackerrank problems implemented in C++ & Java.